 To live whole and pursue your purpose in life the Bible says you must forgive.
 It is soul care that is non-negotiable and vital for your growth personally and in healthy relationships.

 Be encouraged, those who live a forgiving life are free and content!

 “At that point, Peter got up the nerve to ask, “Master, how many times do I forgive a brother or sister who hurts me?
 Seven?”
 Jesus replied, “Seven!
 Hardly.
 Try seventy times seven.”

 “The fundamental fact of existence is that this trust in God, this faith, is the firm foundation under everything that makes life worth living.
 It’s our handle on what we can’t see.
 The act of faith is what distinguished our ancestors, set them above the crowd.”

 “I’m not saying that I have this all together, that I have it made.
 But I am well on my way, reaching out for Christ, who has so wondrously reached out for me.
 Friends, don’t get me wrong: By no means do I count myself an expert in all of this, but I’ve got my eye on the goal, where God is beckoning us onward—to Jesus.
 I’m off and running, and I’m not turning back.”

 “If it is possible, as far as it depends on you, live at peace with everyone.”

 Romans 12:18 NIV

-How to forgive others will always be part of our story.
+How to forgive others will always be part of your story.
 As Paul stated in Philippians, I do not count myself as an expert in forgiveness but I’ve got my eye on the goal of becoming more like Jesus each day.
 I’ve witnessed the importance of forgiveness to live free and in a state of being transformed day by day.

 What about you?
 Have you experienced the importance of forgiveness in your life?
-Would love to hear how you have learned the importance of forgiveness and the impact it has had in your relationships!
+Would love to hear how you have learned the importance of forgiveness and the impact it has had on your relationships!